- The California Code of Judicial Ethics annotated with CJEO opinions

 - Searchable database of CJEO opinions

 - Newsletter: The Source

-CJEO accepts requests from the judiciary for ethics opinions and welcomes suggestions from the public on judicial ethics topics that are of interest and importance to the community.
+The Committee on Judicial Ethics Opinions (CJEO) is an independent body established by the California Supreme Court to provide judicial ethics advisory opinions for the benefit of the judiciary, candidates for judicial office, and members of the public.
+CJEO accepts requests for ethics opinions from judicial officers and welcomes suggestions from the public on judicial ethics topics that are of interest and importance to the community.

 CJEO publishes formal written advisory opinions that address judicial ethics topics of interest to the judiciary and the public (Cal.
 Rules of Court, rule 9.80(i)(2); CJEO rule 6 (b).)
 Judicial officers and judicial candidates may request a formal opinion and